Kuhlemeier-lab/Petunia_hybrid_pollinator_genetics/README.md

 -wpace 10000000
 ```

-The output of all analyses is analysed in script [13d_gemma.Rmd](code/13d_gemma.Rmd).
+The output of all analyses is analysed in script **to fix** [13d_gemma.Rmd](code/13d_gemma.Rmd).
 In this script, part of the analysis of the BSLMM is adapted from a lecture of Victor Soria-Carrasco from the University of Sheffield.
 The complete tutorial can be found here:
 http://romainvilloutreix.alwaysdata.net/romainvilloutreix/wp-content/uploads/2017/01/gwas_gemma-2017-01-17.pdf

-The script also uses some functions from a file that is sourced at the beginning of the Rmd, it's [13_gwas_functions.R](code/13_gwas_functions.R).
+The script also uses some functions from a file that is sourced at the beginning of the Rmd, it's **to fix** [13_gwas_functions.R](code/13_gwas_functions.R).

 The output is [13d_gemma.html](code/13d_gemma.html).